Can I Sue for Negligence in a Car Accident in New York?

 Car accidents may be a frequent occurrence, but they can also be very unpredictable.
 Some drivers walk away without a scratch, while others are left with debilitating injuries.
 Accidents can involve one, two, three, or more vehicles and can be caused by any number of factors.
 Many injured drivers were simply minding their own business on the road when another driver negligently struck their vehicle.
 In cases where one driver is harmed due to the negligent actions of another motorist, the first driver may file a personal injury lawsuit to claim compensation for their damages.

 In New York, injured drivers may sue for negligence after car accidents.
-Negligence does not occur from the purposeful actions of the other driver.
+According to our Nassau County, NY personal injury lawyer, negligence does not occur from the purposeful actions of the other driver.
 Instead, negligence involves a lack of caution where caution was clearly needed.
 On the road, all drivers owe all other drivers a duty to drive as safely as possible.
 When that duty is violated, accidents happen.
 Damages could be minor, like a fender bender or other issues that can be easily repaired.
 Damages could also be severe, like totaled cars and severe physical injuries that require immediate medical attention.

 If you were injured in a car accident due to another driver’s negligence, call our legal team for help.
 Our New York car accident attorneys can help you file your claim and get the compensation you need to cover the costs of your recovery.
-Schedule a free legal consultation at The Carrion Law Firm by calling (718) 841-0083 today.
+Schedule a free legal consultation at The Carrion Law Firm with our Suffolk County, NY personal injury lawyer by calling (718) 841-0083 today.